yanhui09/MAGpy/README.md

 Outputs will be placed into the *current working directory*, so make sure you have write access.

+####!!!!
+Sometimes you will meet memory block on the checkm if too many threads were called.
+Try less threads and re-run.

 To test which commands snakemake will run, you can try:

 ```sh